"Schooltree's epic rock opera is defiantly, fantastically ambitious." —NPR

-Schooltree's original rock opera is about a girl who loses her body and must journey as a ghost through a parallel world of the collective unconscious to get it back.
+Schooltree's award-winning original rock opera is about a girl who loses her body and must journey as a ghost through a parallel world of the collective unconscious to get it back.
 Both urban folklore and metaphysical fairy tale, Heterotopia was developed over several years and recorded as a double album in the tradition of ambitious concept albums like Quadrophenia, Ziggy Stardust, and The Lamb Lies Down on Broadway.

 Underachiever Suzi loses her body and must make her way through a parallel world of the collective unconscious to get it back.
 But the road she travels has been overtaken by shadows and chaos.
 In order to become whole again, Suzi must uncover the origins of this darkness, in a journey that takes her from the neon lights of her plasterboard horizon home to the bottom of a cursed river, where the fate of this place and her own are inextricably linked.